gbmhunter/blog/content/programming/operating-systems/android/index.md

 ## Javascript

-By default, Javascript is disabled in a WebView.
+By default, Javascript is disabled in a `WebView`.
 You may notice that web pages aren't displaying correctly, or if they are, they aren't responding correctly.
 This is probably because Javascript is not enabled.
-You can enable it through the WebSettings object of WebView, by calling setJavaScriptEnabled(true);.
+You can enable it through the `WebSettings` object of `WebView`, by calling `setJavaScriptEnabled(true);`.